TakinB/MovieShowtimes/README.md

 ## Where and how I used AI assisted code

-All UI components and css stylings are hand-crafted by me without the use of AI except the Chat component which is crafted in collaboration with Claude.
+All UI components and css stylings are hand-crafted by me without the use of AI except the following which is crafted in collaboration with Claude.

+- Improving animations on swipe action
+- Improving accessibility using aria labels
+- Creating boilerplate code for lang chain
+- Improving aesthetics of chat functionality